-What was the last film you saw at the cinema?
-What made you choose to see this film — the trailers and adverts?
-Did you consider why this film got made and by who?
-If you are an avid film fan and have a passion for writing, then an A Level in Film at Cardinal Newman will provide you with the skills to answer these questions in a creative and supportive environment.
-You will have the opportunity to learn within a modern and interactive setting, including a classroom with a 3D TV room, plus you will have the opportunity to visit LA as part of your studies!
+If you are an avid film fan and have a passion for writing, an A Level in Film will provide you with the skills to answer these questions in a creative and supportive environment.
+You will have the opportunity to learn within a modern and interactive setting, including a classroom with a 3D TV, access to digital film making and editing equipment, plus you will have the opportunity to visit Hollywood in Los Angeles as part of your studies!

-Many of our Film students’ progress on to university courses in related areas such as Film and Media Production, Journalism and Film Studies.
-Film Studies is well regarded by most universities and it has also contributed to students’ acceptance on a range of courses.
-The emphasis on research, analysis and self-supported study also means that you will gain a valuable set of skills that make you attractive to employers as well as universities.
+Many of our Film students progress onto university courses in related areas such as Film and Media Production, Journalism and Film Studies.
+Film Studies is well regarded by most universities and it has also contributed to students’ acceptance onto a range of courses.
+The emphasis on research, in-depth analysis and self-supported study also means that you will gain a valuable set of skills that make you attractive to employers as well as universities.

 In 2015, three of our A2 Film students were accepted onto the prestigious BFI Film Academy courses run in Liverpool and Manchester, where they have developed their creative skills by working with industry professionals.